 Creating a Study Timeline

-Doing well on your AP Exams could also pay off later in college, potentially saving you money by helping reduce your course load.
-One smart way to prepare for your AP test is to create a timeline leading up to the test.
+One smart way to prepare for your AP Exam is to create a timeline leading up to the test.
 Giving yourself a schedule you can (hopefully) stick to might help keep you organized while studying.

 January (16 Weeks Out)

-This might be about when you want to start deciding which AP Exams you want to take in May.
+This is also a good time to start thinking about which AP Exams you want to take in May.
 Just because you are in an AP class doesn’t mean you have to take the AP exam in that subject.
-But, you should also consider which exams might help put you on a path toward college and career success.
+Consider which exams might help put you on a path toward college and career success.

-The test schedule is always published well in advance of the exam days.
-You can start by checking to see when your exams will take place and blocking the dates out in your calendar now.
+The test schedule is always published well in advance of the exam days, so you may want to check when your exams will take place and block those dates out in your calendar now.
 If you have exams scheduled for the same date and time, this is a good time to ask your AP coordinator or teacher about taking one during an approved late-testing period .

 February (12 Weeks Out)

 A productive next step is to learn the format for each AP exam you plan to take.
-Paying attention to the structure of class tests might give you a keen understanding of the types of questions you can expect.
+Paying attention to the structure of class tests might give you some insight into the types of questions you can expect.

 There are a total of 38 AP Exams, and each has its own requirements.
 Most will be two to three hours long with a mix of multiple-choice and free-response questions, according to the College Board.